37. About the political economy of the identity of suicide = murder

 Freedom of the press is the freedom of those in power to veil connections and contexts.

 Many readers of our first communication about "suicide = murder" have got more appetite for more details after having consumed that leaflet.
 No thought that they could have gone to the press on their own initiative in order to insist resolutely on the publication of a coherent report; they also lacked any drive to feel stimulated to actively correct such murder shit, variations of which have been exhaustively analyzed already for decades.
 Their little bit bad conscience can't but make them feel some remorse when they read the word "murder".
 Due to the pseudo-critical mentality they have acquired through conditioning inculcated in them habitually during their childhood and through education, they are fond of feeding that sort of conscience with some more details so that they can continue to sleep all the more peacefully afterwards.
 To comprehend connections is easy, to put them down in writing in a suitable adequate manner you can learn, but to act consistently is a very heavy task for those who still believe that they are healthy and fear that there might exist something which they might run the risk to lose; objectively, the exploited do possess nothing anyway that is not in the power of the rulers to dispose of.
 Long before our birth, all decisions with regard to our feelings, thoughts and even our body functions have already been made.
 You only get exactly that kind of body that you could have got under the conditions and under the dictatorship of the capitalist relations of production.
-So what does the exploited have to lose if one regards and notices this most important fact, that everything (to be completed: each person’s potentials of development, the world, everything) is taken from him anyway right from the start?
+So what does the exploited have to lose if one regards and notices this most important fact that everything (this means: each person’s potentials of development, the world, everything) is taken from him anyway right from the start?

 Back to the public opinion makers.